UCHI-DB/EDISEncodingSelector/README.md

 ## Data Driven Encoding Prediction

-In this project, we target at building a encoding selector that is able to "predict" the best encoding scheme by looking at only a limited section of the entire dataset, e.g., the first 1% of the records.
-To do this, we plan to use the collected data columns and the "ground truth" best encoding scheme to train a neural network for this purpose.
+In this project, we target at building a encoding selector that is able to "predict" the best encoding scheme by looking at only a limited section of the entire dataset, e.g., the first 1M records.
+To do this, we use the collected data columns and the "ground truth" best encoding scheme to train a neural network to make prediction.
+We modify Apache Parquet code to support per-column encoding setting, and inject our encoding prediction code to choose best encoding for a given data column on the fly.
+Besides storage size, we also study how different encodings have impact on query performance.

 ## Encoding tool based on Apache Parquet

 As an example, we provide a command line tool to encode a given CSV file into Apache Parquet format while automatically choose encoding for each column.
 The source code can be found at *src/main/scala/edu/uchicago/cs/encsel/app/encoding/ParquetEncoder*

+User should invoke the tool as following:

+**ParquetEncoder <input_file> <schema_file> <output_file> <int_model> <string_model>**

+where <input_file> is a CSV file to be encoded, <schema_file> describes the name for each column.
+The encoded file will be written to <output_file>.

+<int_model> and <string_model> are pre-trained models for integer type and string type.
+We currently only support encoding selections for these two types as the number of encodings for other data types are limited.

+We also provide a Python script to train models from data.
+The script can be found at *src/main/pythonencsel/train.py*

+User should invoke the script as following:

+**train.py <data_file> <model_path> <num_class>**

+<data_file> is a CSV file contains features extracted from data columns and the preferred encoding.
+Refer to *Features* for available features.
+Currently we use 21 features, so the CSV file should contain 22 columns, where the last column indicates encoding type.

+<model_path> is the path to write model file to.

+<num_class> is the number of encoding types for the given data file.
+Integer type supports 5 encoding types, and string type supports 4 types.
+For details of encoding type supported, refer to *IntEncoding* and *StringEncoding*